Commentary from Bruce Jervis, Esq.

 Editor, Construction Claims Advisor

-Featured in Construction Claims Advisor, next week:
+Featured in next week's issue of Construction Claims Advisor:

 - Highway Contractor Recovers Delay Damages after Wrongful Rejection of Mix Formula

 - Prime and Sub Not Liable for Benefit Contributions of Lower-Tier Sub